How tranexamic acid reduces bleeding in endoprosthetics (hip TEP, knee TEP)

 3. Is the medication expensive?

-4. Will I automatically receive the treatment?
+4. Do I receive the treatment automatically?

 Tranexamic acid and modern endoprosthetics in Mainz